loginid1/proof-verify-example/README.md

 ## env

-A `.env` file is needed in the directory with the following:
+`.env` file is needed in the directory with the following:

 ```
 REACT_APP_BASE_URL=                  #This is the base url value found on the dashboard.